 - XR13: 14.5 SEER Rating - 75dB - One Stage Compressor

 If you are on a budget but are looking for something that is not your average AC unit, then you should definitely consider the XR17 by Trane.
-It really fits the bill of an affordable product meaning that it offers more than a handful of features and is great in terms of quality, yet it does have a very high price point.
-After going over what this air conditioner has to offer, it is safe to say that investing in this unit is, no doubt, a good deal.
+It really fits the bill of an affordable product, meaning that it offers more than a handful of features and is great in terms of quality, yet it does have a very high price point.
+After going over what this air conditioner has to offer, it is safe to say that investing in this unit is, a good deal.

 Finding the Best Prices

 The first step is to identify at least three contractors in your area that install Trane units that are either highly reviewed and/or come highly recommended.
-Then sit down with each company separately and discuss pricing, financing, tax credits, and specials.
+Then, sit down with each company separately and discuss pricing, financing, tax credits, and specials.
 Remember to specifically address federal and state tax credits with each company.
 Some sales representatives may be more informed than others and you might find a sales representative willing to go the extra mile and uncover savings their competitors weren’t aware of.

 What Kind of Warranty Does Trane Offer?